 Michelle earned her bachelor’s degree in occupational therapy from St. Catherine University.
-She has worked with a variety of patients in all settings, including long-term care, acute care and our outpatient rehab clinic.
+She has worked with a variety of patients in all settings, including acute care and our outpatient rehab clinic.
 Michelle’s expertise includes assessment of cognitive impairments.
-She is interesteld in patient education, including joint protection, energy conservation, postural and positioning improvement and fall prevention.
+She is interested in patient education, including joint protection, energy conservation, postural and positioning improvement and fall prevention.

-Clark, a physical therapist, earned his undergraduate degree at Concordia College in Moorhead and his master’s degree in physical therapy from the Mayo School of Health Sciences in Rochester.
+Clark, a physical therapist, earned his undergraduate degree at Concordia College in Moorhead and his Master of Physical Therapy from the Mayo School of Health Sciences in Rochester.
 He completed his Doctor of Science (ScD) in Physical Therapy from Texas Tech University Health Sciences Center with an emphasis in orthopedic manual therapy and motor control.
-His focus is outpatient orthopedics with special interest in headaches, back pain and headaches.
-He is pursuing a doctorate of science in physical therapy.
-In addition to providing physical therapy for patients, Clark is also the director of rehabilitation services for GRHS.
+His focus is outpatient orthopedics with special interest in headaches, back pain and neck pain.
+Clark is a Certified Orthopedic Manual Therapist (COMT) for the spine.
+In addition to providing physical therapy for patients, he is also the director of rehabilitation services for GRHS.

 |Jennifer Keenan, PT, MPT

 Jenni received her bachelor’s degree in health sciences and her master’s degree in physical therapy from the College of St. Scholastica in Duluth.
 She works in both inpatient and outpatient settings and has a special interest in treating shoulder and hip related conditions.
 She also has special training to treat patients with vertigo and balance issues.
 Jenni is certified by the American Physical Therapy Association as a clinical instructor and enjoys helping patients of all ages return to their regular daily activities.